 There is an abundance of local fruit available such as bananas, pomelo, mangosteen and dragon fruit.
 However, there is also tangerines, apples and other conventional things to eat.

-Tuktuk Ride Vientiane Things To Do
+Take a Tuktuk Ride in Vientiane

 The tuktuk is a unique form of transport throughout SE Asia.
 Tuktuk rides are readily available within the Vientiane city center.
-As a result, they provide quick and inexpensive transport to local Vientiane attractions.
+As a result, they provide quick and inexpensive transport to local attractions.

 Best Vientiane Laos Hotels & Restaurants

-Vientiane Hotels feature an abundance of options for all levels of traveler.
+The local hotels feature an abundance of options for all levels of traveler.
 There are French style boutiques, condos and also cheap hostels that would impress the most discerning Australian.

 Additionally, the staff at our Vientiane hotels was friendly and very helpful with practical matters such as motorbike rentals.
 They are highly recommended, plus there is a nice swimming pool and excellent hotel restaurant.